oohtmeel1/Pytorch_Machine_Learning/Script/Readme.md

 The Fourth file:

 `run_experiment.py` Runs the model, training it on data in the train directory and validating it on the val directory.
+It creates a new folder called checkpoint where well performing models are saved.

+The Fifth file:
+`testing_data.py` Simply tests all of the models saved in the Checkpoint folder.